The Unsung Heroes of Innovation: Foundational, Ancient Inventions Without Known Inventors.

 7. Agriculture

-The shift from hunting and gathering to cultivating crops was one of the most transformative inventions.
+The shift from hunting and gathering to growing crops was one of the most transformative events in human history.
+It freed humans from reliance on the inherently unreliable hunting and gathering that preceded it.

 8. The Plow